-- 2.2.
-During the course of the application an amendment removing the front boundary wall has been received.
-In addition the depth of the dwelling has been reduced by 0.5m. - 2.3.
-The proposed two-storey dwelling would have an eaves height of approximately 4.5m, and a maximum height to the ridge of approximately 7.9m.
-The proposed dwelling would have a width of approximately 13m at the front of the property, and a depth of 9.5m. - 2.4.
-The proposed dwelling would primarily have a pitched roof to the front, and an area to the middle of the roof which would be flat roofed to accommodate the two bedrooms in the roof space. - 2.5.
+- to the application.
+Neighbours that have written to the Council regarding the original application have been informed of the revised plans. - 2.4.
+During the course of the application an amendment removing the front boundary wall was received.
+In addition the depth of the dwelling was reduced by 0.5m. - 2.5.
+The proposed two-storey dwelling has an eaves height of approximately 4.5m, and a maximum height to the ridge of approximately 7.9m both the same as the existing dwelling on the site.
+The proposed dwelling has a width of approximately 13m at the front of the property, and a depth of 9.5m. - 2.6.
+The proposed dwelling primarily has a pitched roof to the front, and an area to the middle of the roof which is flat roofed to accommodate the two bedrooms in the roof space. - 2.7.
 The proposed materials include roof tiles to match the existing dwelling, white painted render, and brickwork to match the existing dwelling.
-Fenestrations would be installed with a grey aluminium finish.
+The proposed window frames have a dark grey aluminium finish.